-In October 2016 the Authority started a State Farm Safety Patrol program to cover PM peak hours in the Portland area year-round, and in the Kittery area during the summer season.
+In October 2016 the Authority started a safety patrol program to cover PM peak hours in the Portland area year-round, and in the Kittery area during the summer season.
 In October 2018 this successful service was expanded to provide additional hours of coverage.
-In October of 2021 GEICO became the new program sponsor and an additional 1,000 hours of patrol time were added.
+In October of 2021, GEICO became the new program sponsor and an additional 1,000 hours of patrol time were added.

-The service vehicle made a total of 1,158 stops in 2019.
 The most frequent calls are for disabled vehicles, fuel, tire changes, and welfare checks for vehicles that are stopped but not disabled.
 Vehicles on the side of the road can cause congestion and can lead to safety hazards.
 Clearing them quickly and efficiently is crucial to maintaining mainline operations.

-Turnpike Safety Patrol.
+Maine Turnpike Safety Patrol Vehicle